Master-Data-Management-and-Curation/Scientific-Programming-Environment/lectures/01-files-and-tools.md

 find . -name "file.txt"
 find . -iname "file.txt" #case insesitive version
 ```

+**Tip**: it could be that during a find you end up in several `Permission denied`.
+That message could pollute your stdoutput, so you can filter errors using the following: `2>/dev/null`.

 - Find only files or directories
 ```bash
 find . -type d -name "backup"